 If you are signing up for a second dose, you must get the same vaccine brand as your first dose.

 Keep wearing your masks!
 Stay safe!

-The Paige Memorial Library is in Phase 3 – We are Covid cautious, but open full hours, offering story time outdoors.
+The Paige Memorial Library is in Phase 3 – We are Covid cautious, but open full hours, offering storytime outdoors.
 We still offer curbside service, but you may come in to browse wearing a mask and using hand sanitizer.
 We are concerned for children and those who have not yet been vaccinated.
+Toys are not available at this time.
 We care about our patrons and want everyone to be safe.

 2020 Paige Memorial Library Reopening Plan

 Due to the outbreak of the Covid-19 virus, which resulted in a worldwide pandemic, the Paige Memorial Library officially closed to the public on March 13, 2020.
-The Hardwick Select Board made the decision to furlough the two staff members (Director and Library Assistant) on 27 March 2020 citing health and safety concerns, with the understanding that they will be brought back when it is officially deemed safe to re-open the library.
+The Hardwick Select Board made the decision to furlough the two staff members (Director and Library Assistant) on 27 March 2020 citing health and safety concerns.

 We have determined several phases that will gradually increase service offerings given social distancing guidelines.
 These phases allow us to increase services when appropriate, and also to take a step back if necessary.
 There are no time frames to these phases on purpose, because each phase will expand when it is safe to do so.
 The phases are as follows:

 |Library Phase 1, Part 1: Planning to resume in person service||MA Govt.
 Phase 1: Start: Limited industries resume operations with severe restrictions.|

 |Library Phase 1, Part 2: Initiate services that emphasize limited in-person contact||MA Govt.
 Phase 1: Start: Limited industries resume operations with severe restrictions.|

 Phase 1 – May 25 for curbside pickup and delivery only